 Kaua’i Habitat for Humanity owns a 5-bedroom, 3-bath home that is used to host volunteer crews.
 The volunteer house has a full kitchen, with laundry facilities, Internet (and WiFi) and a distant view of the ocean.
 Best of all, our neighbors are Habitat homeowners.

 There are two hostels on the Big Island.
 The recommended one is in Kailua-Kona, central to shopping and dining and not far from the build sites.
 It has a large community kitchen and living room area adjacent to the dorms, and each suite has a kitchen and living room.
 The hostel also has large decks ideal for dining and meeting.
-Teams can also stay at a heritage hotel, which has triple rooms available and an on-site meeting/recreation room.
+Teams can also stay at local hotel if the hostels are not available.

 Food and water